Qaleh-ye Torki

-Qaleh-ye Torki (قلعه تركي, also Romanized as Qal‘eh-ye Torkī) is a village in Cham Rud Rural District, Bagh-e Bahadoran District, Lenjan County, Isfahan Province, Iran.
-At the 2006 census, its population was 56, in 14 families.
+Qaleh-ye Torki (قلعه تركي) (Note: Also romanized as Qal‘eh-ye Torkī) is a village in Cham Rud Rural District of Bagh-e Bahadoran District in Lenjan County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 56 in 14 households.
+The following census in 2011 counted 26 people in nine households.
+The 2016 census measured the population of the village as 25 people in 10 households.